frincon/openrfs/README.md

 OpenRFS
 -------
-OpenRFS aims to be a replacement for another replicated file system.
+OpenRFS aims to be a replacement for replicated file system.
 With OpenRFS you may have sincronized filesystems between two machines in real time.

 OpenRFS not implement any filesystem at low level, it simply envolve a directory with FUSE and log all operations